K1 tank: Development

-During the trial, a team of Korean engineers from Hyundai Precision Industry was dispatched to join Chrysler's developer team to look over the progress.
+During the development phase, a team of Korean engineers from Hyundai Precision Industry was dispatched to join Chrysler's developer team to look over the progress.
 Although the contract limits the technological access of Koreans, engineers from both nations freely shared information during friendship interactions, including a classified specification of the M1 Abrams.
 When the upper management of Chrysler found out about this, they built a wall in the office to prevent information leakage.
-However, Koreans managed to obtain significant data during their three-year presence at the facility.
+However, Koreans managed to obtain significant data during their three-year presence.
 In addition, the manufacturing team of Hyundai came for a tour of the American tank factory to understand how to build a tank factory.
-Koreans could only go to the specified path, but they memorized types of machinery and calculated the required sizes of the facility by counting theïr footsteps, which helped them to build the new factory at Changwon.
+Despite being denied for detailed inspection, Koreans memorized required machine tools and facility size by counting footsteps, which helped to build a new factory at Changwon.

 In 1983, Hyundai accepted GDLS' new offer and acquired special welding of armor plates, assembly of major devices, and weapon testing technologies.
 Thirty engineers from GDLS were also sent to South Korea and participated in producing and testing preproduction models.
-From September 1984 to August 1985, a total of five XK1s were completed (two for the Agency for Defense Development (ADD), two for the ROK Army, and one for the Army logistics), and went for further testing in South Korea.
+From September 1984 to August 1985, a total of five practical prototypes (XK1) were completed (two for the Agency for Defense Development (ADD), two for the ROK Army, and one for the Army logistics), and went for further testing in South Korea.
 However, Hyundai realized that GDLS had made a crucial mistake by providing outdated blueprints that did not reflect the latest fixes, and XK1s began to experience the same issues they saw from early prototypes.
 In addition, the lack of detailed blueprints forced Korean engineers to rework the tank and create five thousand design changes and ten thousand pages of blueprints.
 The biggest change during this process was the switching of the mobility system from American to German, in which the design change was done by GDLS.
 The air-cooled AVCR-1790 had lower torque, was thus unable to drive at high incline angles, and experienced fire several times, contributing to unexpected fire tests that challenged the tank's survivability.
 For this reason, the MTU Friedrichshafen MB871Ka-501 water-cooled engine and the ZF Friedrichshafen LSG 3000 transmission were chosen for the new power pack.
 These preproduction variants entered service with the South Korean military in February 1986.